freeCodeCamp/freeCodeCamp/docs/devops.md

 We have unit tests for testing our challenge solutions, Server APIs and Client User interfaces.
 These help us test the integration between different components.

+> [!NOTE]
-> Note: We are also in the process of writing end user tests which will help in replicating real world scenarios like updating an email or making a call to the API or third-party services.
+> We are also in the process of writing end user tests which will help in replicating real world scenarios like updating an email or making a call to the API or third-party services.

 Together these tests help in preventing issues from repeating themselves and ensure we do not introduce a bug while working on another bug or a feature.